 Polarmoist, an alternative way to measure surface moisture

-Polarmoist is the only system that can measure the surface moisture of large aggregates (greater than 3/8″ or 10 mm); capacitance and microwave methods show too much variation.
-The sensor uses an LED light source and solid-state detection with a narrow-beam lens to focus on the stream of material.
+Polarmoist is the only system that can measure the surface moisture content of large aggregates (greater than 3/8″ or 10 mm).
+Capacitance and microwave methods show too much variation.
+The sensor uses an LED light source and solid-state detection.
+It has a narrow-beam lens to focus on the stream of material.
 A low volume air supply keeps the lens clear of dust.
 This is necessary in most applications such as sand, because a lot of dust is raised as it is handled.
 Download Polarmoist brochure

 Conveyor belt: You should position the IR moisture level sensor so that its field of view includes the sand on the belt.
 Do not include any part of the belt itself in the sensor’s field of view.
 The sensor averages the signal as the material travels past the viewing zone.